Instrumental Variable Regression via Kernel Maximum Moment Loss: Experimental Results

-We also record the runtimes of all methods on the large-sample regime and report them in \sref{Figure}{fig:runtime}.
+We also record the runtimes of all methods on the large-sample regime and report them in \sref{Fig.}{fig:runtime}.
 Compared to the NN-based methods, i.e., \texttt{AGMM}, \texttt{DeepIV}, \texttt{DeepGMM}, our \texttt{MMR-IV (NN)} is the most computationally efficient method, which is clearly a result of a simpler objective.
 Using a minimax optimization between two NNs, \texttt{AGMM} is the least efficient method. \texttt{DeepGMM} and \texttt{DeepIV} are more efficient than \texttt{AGMM}, but are less efficient than \texttt{MMR-IV (NN)}.
-Lastly, all three RKHS-based methods, namely, \texttt{KernelIV}, \texttt{AGMM-K} and \texttt{MMR-IV (RKHS)}, have similar computational time.
-All three methods are observed to scale poorly on large datasets.
+Lastly, all four RKHS-based methods, namely, \texttt{KernelIV}, \texttt{AGMM-K}, \texttt{DualIV} and \texttt{MMR-IV (RKHS)}, have similar computational time.
+All four methods are observed to scale poorly on large datasets. {\bc In contrast, \texttt{SieveIV} is the most computationally efficient method in this experiment.}